Jupiter's Darling: Shooting

-During shooting, Williams broke her left eardrum, which had already been broken in five other films.
-She was fitted with a prosthesis from latex that covered her nose and ears that prevented water from rushing in.
-As a result, she could barely hear, taste or smell while wearing it, and her diving had to be limited.
-Stunt woman Ginger Stanley was Williams' body double in some of the underwater scenes.
+During filming, Williams ruptured her left eardrum, which had already been ruptured in five other films.
+She was fitted with a prosthesis made from latex that covered her nose and ears, preventing water from rushing in.
+As a result, she could barely hear, taste, or smell while wearing it, and her diving had to be limited.
+Stuntwoman Ginger Stanley was Williams' body double in some of the underwater scenes.

-In one of the film's scenes, Amytis, while fleeing from Hannibal and his soldiers, rides a horse over the edges of a cliff on the Tiber River.
-Williams refused to do the scene, and when the studio refused to cut it, the director called in a platform diver that Williams knew, Al Lewin.
-The stunt took place one time; the studio got its shot, and Lewin broke his back.
+In one scene where she is fleeing from Hannibal and his soldiers, Amytis rides her horse over the edge of a cliff on the Tiber River.
+Williams refused to do the stunt, and when the studio refused to cut it, the director called in a platform diver whom Williams knew, Al Lewin.
+The stunt was performed only once; the studio got its shot; and Lewin broke his back.

-Filming of a sequence in Catalina Island took place in February 1954.
-There was also filming at Silver Springs in Florida.
+Filming of a sequence on Catalina Island took place in February 1954.
+There was also filming in Silver Springs, Florida.

-The sequence involving painted elephants was hugely expensive.
+The number involving painted elephants was hugely expensive.

-It was the only Esther Williams musical at MGM to lose money.
+Jupiter's Darling was the only Esther Williams musical at MGM to lose money.
 Dorothy Kingsley, who wrote the script, later said she wanted to do a musical version of Road to Rome:

-It was a satire and, in fact, we even had Hannibal's elephants painted pastel colors—orange and green.
-Dore [Schary, head of MGM] was always against it, I must say.
+It was a satire and, in fact, we even had Hannibal's elephants painted pastel colors —- orange and green.
+Dore Schary [head of MGM] was always against it, I must say.
 He was worried about doing satire and I have to agree with him: there were some wonderful visual things in it, even an elephant dance, but the satire didn't work.
 We took it out to a preview and I was sitting behind people in the front rows who took it seriously.
 It wasn't until halfway through the picture that someone in front said, "Oh, it's a satire."
 That's the only flop I had, I think.